DragonflyStats/TechAdmin/Python/NumFocus.md

 * Sponsorship from the NumFocus Foundation would be greatly appreciated.

 ### Grant objective:
 * Our objective is to encourage more women and members of minority groups to attend PyCon Ireland 2016, and subequently to engage more with the Python Community.
-We will use this part of this grant to distribute 20 free tickets.
+* We will use part of this grant to distribute 20 complementary tickets.
-* We will also use the remaining part of the grant to finance financial aid applications.
+* The remaining part of the grant will be allocated to the Financial Aid fund.

 ### Disclosure of Other Applications
 * We intend to make a similar application to the Python Software Foundation.